Wasatch and Uinta montane forests

 Relationship to other classification schemes

 The ecoregion boundary is taken from Omernik.
 It approximates the boundaries of Bailey's M331E and M341C.
 Küchler classifies the area as 11, 14, 19, 21, and 31.
+This ecoregion has been assigned the ecocode NA0530 by the World Wildlife Fund.

 - L. Arnow, B. Albee and A. Wycoff.
 1980.
 Flora of the Central Wasatch Front, Utah.
 University of Utah, Salt Lake City